sedazam/sedazam/README.md

 - 📊 AAT Level 2 (Accounting)
 - 💻 Currently learning JavaScript and Python
 - 🛠️ Fluent with VS Code and GitHub for development and version control
-- 🎯 Career goal: Become a developer in the **fintech** industry, combining business insight with technical skills
+- 🎯 Career goal: Become a Front End Developer, combining business insight with technical skills

 ### 🚀 What I'm Working On